Moving your Possessions to Central America

-When relocating to Costa Rica, one of the biggest challenges can be figuring out how to move your possessions.
+When relocating, one of the biggest challenges can be figuring out how to move your possessions.
 Deciding whether it is better to send your belongings in a shipping container or bring your personal items in checked baggage can be a tough choice.

 Should I use a shipping container?